Chart Color Schemes

 Mansfield hosts an older demographic, ranking in the top quartile nationwide

-Mansfield's median age at 47 years is significantly higher than Victoria's average of 43, and substantially exceeds the national average of 38.
-The age profile shows a prominent group of 65-74 year-olds (15.0%), while the 35-44 group is comparatively smaller (10.6%) than in the rest of Victoria.
-This concentration of 65-74 year-olds is well above the national average of 9.4%.
-Between 2021 and the present, the population aged 15 to 24 has grown from 9.2% to 11.5%, while those aged 25 to 34 increased from 9.4% to 10.5%.
-Conversely, the 55 to 64 age group has declined from 16.4% to 14.5%.
-By 2041, Mansfield's population is expected to see notable shifts in its age composition.
-The number of people aged 85 and above will grow by 36%, reaching 381 from the current figure of 279, indicating a clear aging population trend with those aged 65 and above comprising 70% of projected growth.
-Conversely, population declines are projected for the 35 to 44 and 45 to 54 age cohorts.
+Mansfield's median age is 47 years, significantly higher than Victoria's average of 43 and substantially exceeding the national average of 38.
+The age profile shows that those aged 65-74 are particularly prominent, comprising 15.0% of the population, while the 35-44 age group is smaller at 10.6%.
+This concentration of 65-74 year-olds is higher than the national average of 9.4%.
+Between 2021 and present, the 15-24 age group has grown from 9.2% to 11.5%, and the 25-34 cohort has increased from 9.4% to 10.5%.
+Conversely, the 55-64 age group has declined from 16.4% to 14.5%.
+By 2041, Mansfield's age composition is expected to shift notably.
+The 85+ age group is projected to grow by 32%, reaching 381 people from 288.
+The aging population trend is clear, with those aged 65 and above comprising all of the projected growth.
+Conversely, population declines are projected for the 0-4 and 25-34 age groups.